 There are viewing platforms in the mainstage tent (a raised platform) and in the Islands Stage tent (a gated off area with hard standing).
 These provide raised viewing and no-crush areas for your comfort.
 The mainstage viewing platform can be cold, as it is beside the accessible entrance.
 Please bring extra clothing and/or lap blankets if this is likely to trouble you.

 For best view, you need to arrive early in the programme.
 Those arriving later will probably have to sit behind others.
 If your friend or carer is able to see from further back, or to stand during the concert, please be aware that priority is for seating at the front for other disabled people.

 The Viewing Platform in the mainstage is in heavy demand and must be pre-booked.
 We cannot guarantee access to the platform if you have not pre-registered.
 We understand not everyone wishes to use these facilities but it can make your experience better.

 Reserved viewing areas are solely for the use of disabled ticket-holders with one companion, subject to above conditions, and are free of charge.
 If required, once you have secured your tickets, email the office with your booking reference requesting VA access.
 We will add this booking to your ticket purchase.

 Vehicle access and parking

-Full details on vehicle access to viewing areas and on disabled car parking arrangements will be provided closer to the festival.
-Parking for disabled drivers can be provided, though this is very limited and should be pre-booked.
-There will be better access for disabled people who arrive as passengers and can be dropped off.
-Please be aware that vehicle curfews will be in operation at certain times when pedestrian footfall is at its peak.
+Full details on vehicle access to viewing areas and onsite car parking arrangements for those with accessibility needs will be provided closer to the festival.
+Parking can be provided, though this is very limited and will need to be pre-booked.
+There will be better access for those who arrive as passengers and can be dropped off.
+Please be aware that vehicle curfews will be in operation at certain times when pedestrian footfall is at its peak (2300 - 0030).

 Keep us up to date